 A contingent liability recognised in a business combination is initially measured at its fair value.
-Subsequently, it is measured at the higher of the amount that would be recognised in accordance with the requirements for provisions in IAS 37 or the amount initially recognised less (when appropriate) cumulative amount of income recognized in accordance with the requirements of IFRS 15.
+Subsequently, it is measured at the higher of the amount that would be recognised in accordance with the requirements for provisions in IAS 37 Provisions, Contingent Liabilities and Contingent Assets or the amount initially recognised less (when appropriate) cumulative amortisation recognised in accordance with the requirements for revenue recognition.